VytskaLT/ChestFiller/README.md

   }
 ]
 ```
-If you want to add enchantments or set the damage value of items, you can do this;
+If you want to add enchantments or set the damage value of items, you can do this:
 ```json
 [
   {